-11 Pieces of Rebel Advice That Will Catapult Your Startup Success
+11 Pieces of Rebel Advice That Will Catapult Your Startup Success I've designed my life going against the norm.
+Here are some strategies to help with your journey.

 I'm not here to waste your time, and I hope you're not here to waste mine.
 So, I'm going to keep this short.